ProvableHQ/welcome/documentation/developer/cli/03_build.md

 leo  Compiled library file "{$NAME}/src/lib.leo"
 ```

-This will create a new directory `outputs/` and a checksum file `.sum` in the directory.
+This will create a new directory `outputs/`, as serialized program file `.json`, and a checksum file `.sum` in the directory.